Scotland GP Returner Programme

 - You must have a Certification of Completion of GP Training by a competent authority (or equivalent)

-- You must be fully and currently registered with the GMC with a license to practise and on the GP Register
+- You must be fully and currently registered with the GMC with a license to practise and on the GP Register, without GMC conditions or undertakings (except those relating solely to health matters)

 - You must establish your eligibility to be included on the Scotland Performers’ List through contact with the Health Board Performers List Administrator.
 If this is conditional on satisfactory completion of the Returner Programme, then the Health Board Medical Director/ Performers’ List administrator must convey this opinion to the local NES Advisor.